 Fraudsters are targeting elderly, vulnerable and young people who may have less experience of the tax system.
-During April and May, fraudsters target taxpayers with refund scams, by pretending to be from HMRC, either by email or text.
+During April and May, fraudsters target taxpayers with refund scams, by Feigning to be from HMRC, either by email or text.
 This coincides with genuine tax rebates at this time of year, made by HMRC and makes the con seem more legitimate as people may be expecting to hear from the tax service.

 They ask recipients to provide bank details through a fake government website which harvests private information and is used to steal money from peoples bank accounts.
 To lure them in they say that the person is due a tax rebate which could be worth hundreds of pounds.
 However, HMRC are warning, they will never ask for an individuals bank details by text or email.
 This time last year, HMRC say they received around 250,000 reports of tax scams and had over 6,000 fraudulent phishing websites deactivated.

-Head of Customer Services at HMRC, Angela MacDonald, said to Action Fraud: “We are determined to protect honest people from these fraudsters who will stop at nothing to make their phishing scams appear legitimate.
+Head of Customer Services at HMRC, Angela MacDonald, said to Action Fraud: “We are determined to protect honest people from these fraudsters who will stop at nothing to make their phishing scams appear clean.
 HMRC is currently shutting down hundreds of phishing sites a month.
 If you receive one of these emails or texts, don’t respond and report it to HMRC so that more online criminals are stopped in their tracks.”

 Head of Action Fraud, Pauline Smith, said: “These criminals will contact victims in many ways including spoofed calls, voicemails and text messages.
 People should spot the signs of fraud and be wary of emails with attachments which might contain viruses designed to obtain personal or financial information.”